 "He is one of the few who played the game hard and retired with no enemies." - Tommy Henrich

 After two more All-Star seasons in 1942 and 1943, Doerr put together one of his finest seasons in 1944.
 Facing the St. Louis Browns on May 17th, he hit for the cycle.
 He led the American League with a .528 slugging percentage that year and finished second in the circuit with a .325 batting average.
 However, prior to the season, he had received his Army draft orders and was told to report at the beginning of September.
-At the time of his departure, the Red Sox were 2 and 1/2 games out of first place, but the club went 7-16 after he left to finish 12 games behind the pennant-winning Browns.
+At the time of his departure, the Red Sox were 2 1/2 games out of first place, but the club went 7-16 after he left to finish 12 games behind the pennant-winning Browns.
 Despite missing the last month of the season, he was named AL Player of the Year by The Sporting News; he also finished seventh in American League MVP voting.

 "Doerr, and not Ted Williams, is the No. 1 player on the team.
 He rates the Most Valuable Player in the American League." - Babe Ruth on Doerr's 1946 season

 Doerr missed the entire 1945 season and was discharged in December of that year.
 Back with Boston in 1946, he picked up where he left off, hitting .271 with 18 homers and 116 RBIs, finishing third in MVP voting behind teammate Ted Williams.
 The Red Sox won their first pennant since 1918, and he made the only postseason appearances of his career.
-In the World Series, he hit .409 with a Game Four home run, but his club fell to the St. Louis Cardinals in seven games.
+In the World Series, he hit .409 with a Game 4 home run, but his club fell to the St. Louis Cardinals in seven games.

 "Bobby Doerr was my mentor.
 When I was in the minors, I always seemed to improve when he came along.
 I had so much faith in him that if he told me I'd be a better hitter if I changed my shoelaces, I'd have done it." - Mike Andrews

 Following his playing days, Doerr retired to his farm in Oregon for several years before scouting for the Red Sox from 1957 to 1966.
 When Dick Williams was named Boston manager in 1967, he joined the team's coaching staff, holding that job for three seasons.
 He was later was the first hitting coach of the expansion Toronto Blue Jays from 1977 to 1981.
-As of 2013, he still lives in Oregon.
+As of 2013, he still lived in Oregon.

 Doerr's brother Hal Doerr played professionally as well.

 "The sculpture is dedicated to the unique friendship of the four players, Williams, Doerr, Pesky and Dom DiMaggio.
-The kinship and long friendship of the four players was the inspiration for this work." - Sculptor Antonio Tobias Mendez, about his new sculpture at Fenway Park dedicated to the unusual closeness of friendship among the four players
+The kinship and long friendship of the four players was the inspiration for this work." - Sculptor Antonio Tobias Mendez, about his sculpture at Fenway Park dedicated to the unusual closeness of friendship among the four players

 - 9-time AL All-Star (1941-1944, 1946-1948, 1950 & 1951)